 Ant colonies living within the walls may indicate that there are moisture problems in your home that need to be corrected.
 If there are wood-boring ants, which are attracted to soft water-damaged wood, there the home may be in need of repair.

 Professional pest control services have treatments for ants that are not available to the general public as well as specialized equipment to inject these applications into inaccessible locations.
 Pest infestations only get worse with time.
-DIY pesticides in homes are not only potentially hazardous, they are also ineffective and spread the infestation, making it even harder to treat.
+DIY pesticides in homes are not only potentially hazardous, but they are also ineffective and spread the infestation, making it even harder to treat.
 In the long-run, it’s less expensive and less aggravating for a pest control service to resolve the infestation while it is still in its early stages.